 - Have a Unique Student Identifier

 - Are living in Australia and have Australian or New Zealand citizenship, Permanent Residency or hold a visa with no study limitations

 - Are aged 18 or older

-If this doesn’t sound like you, consider our public awareness workshops or contact us for options.
+If this doesn’t sound like you, please consider one of our other courses.